Beautiful home in Eugene in small co-housing/community

 If you’d like to know more or arrange a visit, please email and let us know about you and your family!

-We (collectively) work in GIS mapping, water conservation non-profit sector, electrical contracting, and math/science at U of O.
+We (collectively) work in GIS mapping, water conservation non-profit sector, electrical contracting, energy-efficiency engineering, social work, and math/science at U of O.